 As an Asian company Safety, health, and with a global mindset, environmentally friendly we aim to be an integral operations remain part of the journey of our priorities.
-Our every Malaysian.
-We distribution and terminal proudly manage an oil operations continued refinery in Port Dickson to operate efficiently and distribute our topand flawlessly with zero of-the-class fuels from unplanned downtime 10 strategically located and on-time delivery terminals and 1 PME throughout the year.
+Our distribution and terminal every Malaysian.
+We proudly manage an oil operations continued refinery in Port Dickson to operate efficiently and distribute our topand flawlessly with zero of-the-class fuels from unplanned downtime 10 strategically located and on-time delivery terminals and 1 PME throughout the year.
 Our plant.
-In addition, we outstanding track record boast a network of more enables us to prioritise than 770 retail service the well-being of our stations nationwide. employees, maintain This robust distribution compliance with industry standards, and infrastructure ensures the efficient and reliable foster a secure working delivery of our products, environment This contributing significantly commitment not only to our competitive edge reflects our dedication in meeting the energy to the welfare of our team but also reinforces needs of the Malaysian market. our reputation as a responsible and reliable organisation within our industry.
+In addition, we outstanding track record boast a network of more enables us to prioritise than 770 retail service the well-being of our stations nationwide. employees, maintain This robust distribution compliance with infrastructure ensures industry standards, and the efficient and reliable foster a secure working delivery of our products, environment This contributing significantly commitment not only to our competitive edge reflects our dedication in meeting the energy to the welfare of our team but also reinforces needs of the Malaysian our reputation as a industry.